emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive to write clean, concise, and easily understandable code.
 It's not just about making it work but also about making it maintainable and scalable for future enhancements.
 Remember that code is read far more often than it is written, so aim to make it a joy for others (and your future self) to read."

 In essence, keep your code simple, avoid unnecessary complexity, and always consider the long-term implications of your design decisions.
 This applies to everything from naming conventions and structure to the overall architecture of your software projects.

+# 2024-02-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.